Updated with new material in February and August of 2012 and February of 2013

-The back half of the queue area for the Disneyland Haunted Mansion has a long and mostly sad history.
-Today it looks like this:
+The back half of the queue area for the Disneyland Haunted Mansion has a long and curious history.
+Major additions to the berm took place in September of 2016...

 "That's my favorite brass knob.
 That one, right there."